Sam-Dragon/cloud/gcp/short-notes.md

 # Compute Engine
+- It is Iaas
 - Virtual Machine: Basic server configuration sits here [Charagable]
 - Instance Templates: Template configuration for creating VM [Not Charagable]
 - Instance Groups: It is like replicate set which will use instance templates & creates VM's
 - Load Balancer: It uses instance groups for managing traffic across VM's

 # App Engine
+- It is Paas
 - Application: It is based on region & can be specified with version
 - Service: The instance of application & it can have applications with different versions
 - Version: Each deployment of application is treated as new version